Mauricio Dubon Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is fourth in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks fourth in MLB.

-- The Blue Jays have a 3.79 team ERA that ranks seventh across all MLB pitching staffs.
+- The Blue Jays' 3.91 team ERA ranks ninth among all league pitching staffs.

-- The Blue Jays rank 24th in baseball in home runs allowed (78 total, 1.3 per game).
+- Blue Jays pitchers combine to surrender 82 total home runs at a clip of 1.3 per game (third-most in the league).

-- The right-hander's last appearance came on Wednesday against the Milwaukee Brewers, when he tossed four innings, surrendering two earned runs while allowing three hits.
+- The right-hander last pitched on Thursday against the Milwaukee Brewers, when he tossed 6 2/3 scoreless innings while giving up five hits.

-- The 25-year-old has an ERA of 5.46, with 7.5 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .269 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.